Dyneema® Fiber + Dyneema® Composite Fabrics (formerly Cuben Fiber) Technology

 Dyneema® Composite Fabrics (formerly Cuben Fiber) are a high-performance, non-woven, rip-stop, composite laminate.
 Dyneema® fiber is laid out in opposing grid orientations, sandwiched between thin outer layers of polyester film and then melded together in a high-pressure autoclave.

 Dyneema® Composite Fabrics are light enough to float on water yet are also highly durable.
 The material’s unique properties allow for continual flex at stress points without compromising strength or structural integrity.
-Lighter than silnylon but stronger that Kevlar, Dyneema® Composite Fabrics are 100% waterproof prior to stitching, with high chemical and UV resistance.
+Lighter than silnylon but stronger than Kevlar, Dyneema® Composite Fabrics are 100% waterproof prior to stitching, with high chemical and UV resistance.

 Originally designed for use in high tech sails for America’s Cup racing boats and marketed as Cuben Fiber, Dyneema® Composite Fabrics (as they are now known) are regarded as the premium material of choice for modern ultralight tents, backpacking tarps and stuff sacks.